INWTlab/rsync/README.md

 ## How to use Rsync:

-### Connection RsyncL
+### RsyncL Connection

-#### Setting up the connection
+#### Setting up the Connection
-The first step of every `rsync` process, is to establish a connection object.
+The first step of every `rsync` process, is to establish a rsync object.
-Argument `type` specifies the type of connection - RsyncL, RsyncDHHTP or RsyncD.
-Depending on the type, different information is needed.
+Depending on the type of object, different information is needed.

-`type = "RsyncL"`specifies synchronization between two local directories.
+For establishing a local connection following arguements are needed:

-`from`defines the name of the file to be synced, including its directory path.
+`from`defines the name of directory path of the file to be synced, not the file itself.
 `to` specifies the destination directory.
 The function returns a list object.

 ```
-conObject <- rsync::connection( type = "RsyncL",
+conObject <- rsync::rsyncL(from = "C:/exampleFolder/"
-                                from = "C:/exampleFolder/"
                            to = "C:/destinationFolder")
 ```

 #### List Entries
-`listEntries` takes the connection object as input and gives out the object contained in the destination folder (`conObject$to`)
+`listEntries` takes the rsyncL object as input and gives out the objects contained in the destination folder (`conObject$to`)

 ```
 rsync::listEntries(conObject)
 ```

 #### Sending a File
 Sending a file is easy.
-File origin and destination are already defined in the connection object `conObject`.
+The file's directory is already defined in the rsyncL object `conObject`.
-This poses the input for the `sendFile()`function.
+`sendFile()` takes two arguments as input: `conObject`and `file`.
+It then sends the specified file to `conObject$to`.

 ```
-rsync::sendFile(conObject)
+rsync::sendFile(conObject, file = "exampleFile.R")
 ```

 #### Sending a Folder
-`sendFolder()` syncs a complete folder between two local directories. `conObject` contains the information about its type.
+`sendFolder()` syncs a complete folder between two local directories. `conObject` contains the information about the local connection type `rsyncL`.
 `dirName`takes as input the path to the folder that shall be sent. `pattern` defines which files from the folder shall be synced.

 ```